-WHEREFORE as it has been shown no reasonable person would believe Loretta Vardy, a licensed Virginia Bar Association member, to be so ignorant of the law, rules, and rulings that govern attorney/client and work product but instead believe she intentionally misused them, the court has an obligation but to sanction her for her conduct.
-The Defendant hereby moves to issue sanctions to both punish her and to deter others of following her example and requests any or all of the following:
+WHEREFORE as it has been shown no reasonable person would believe Loretta Vardy, a licensed Virginia Bar Association member, to be so completely ignorant of the law, rules, and rulings that govern attorney/client and work product but would instead conclude she intentionally submitted to the court a motion that she knew was in violation of law and rule, the court has an obligation to sanction her for her conduct.
+The Defendant hereby moves to issue sanctions to both punish her and to deter others from following her example and requests the following:

-- 1. Fines paid to the Defendant for the time spent due to her misconduct, since the Defendants current wage would be neither a sanction or deterrent, the rate of a typical attorney (\$175-\$200/hour) is appropriate. - 2.
-Recommend discipline by the Virginia Bar Association, or other suitable sanction. - 3.
+- 1. Order the Plaintiff and her attorney to comply with the subpoena. - 2.
+Order the Plaintiff and/or Loretta Vardy to pay the Defendant for the time spent due to her misconduct, since the Defendants current wage would be neither a sanction or deterrent, the rate of a typical attorney (\$175-\$200/hour) is appropriate. - 3.
 Prohibit the Plaintiff from filing any more motions until she has complied with discovery and this subpoena. - 4.
 Prohibit the Plaintiff from presenting any evidence in hearings on Defendants motion until she has complied with discovery and this subpoena. - 5.
-Dismiss the Plaintiffs case. - 6.
-Change Pendente Lite custody to the Defendant.
+Recommend discipline by the Virginia Bar Association, or other suitable sanction. - 6.
+Dismiss the Plaintiffs case. - 7.
+Order such further relief as the nature of the case or the goals of equity require.

-Respectfully Submitted, Wesley C. Smith - Defendant
+Respectfully Submitted, Wesley C. Smith

-Wesley C. Smith 5347 Landrum Rd APT 1, Dublin, VA 24084-5603, no phone Defendant
+Wesley C. Smith, Defendant 5347 Landrum Rd APT 1 Dublin, VA 24084-5603 liamsdad@liamsdad.org no phone